 If we ever wanted a barometer of interest in English-language books in countries English-language publishers are indifferent to, we need look no further than Big Bad Wolf.

-From May 31 through June 10, with a preview day on May 30, Big Bad Wolf will be piling up one million English language books in Mandalay.
+From May 31 through June 10, with a preview day on May 30, Big Bad Wolf will be piling up one million English language books in Mandalay in Myanmar.

-Mandalay?
-That will be Rangoon to those of us who learned our geography many moons ago, and we might know Myanmar better as Burma.
+Myanmar?
+That will be Burma to those of us who learned our geography many moons ago.

 But what’s really exciting is that Big Bad Wolf is back in Myanmar for the second time this year and it’s only May!